 2 to 4: 45 to 60 minutes: Storytelling session plus Q&A on topic/book of your choice.
 (Adrift at Sea, Enough, Silver Threads, Airlift and Aram books work well)

 4 to 8: The majority of Marsha’s books are for this age group.
 45 to 60 minutes.
 Includes how she transformed herself from a non-reader into a writer, how she does research, historical background on the books of your choice.
 Writing tips and Q&A are worked in.

-In early 2018, Marsha’s brand new WWII novel will be released.
-Inspired by the true story of one Ukrainian girl and her mother who hid three Jewish friends under their kitchen floor during the Holocaust.
+Marsha’s brand new WWII novel was just released to rave reviews.
+It was innspired by the true story of one Ukrainian girl and her mother who hid three Jewish friends under their kitchen floor during the Holocaust.